thothom/thothom.com/docs/overview/first-steps.md

 ### Creating your Connection

-The `Connection` is imported **from the plugin**, so replace the `example-symbiosis-plugin` of this example, with the plugin that you choose to use.
+The `Connection` is imported **from the plugin**, so replace the `example-thothom-plugin` of this example, with the plugin that you choose to use.

 When creating a connection, you have two choices: